s-glass/reading-notes/class1notes.md

 * [Markdown For GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 * [Video: GitHub Pages](https://pages.github.com/)

+As the links above have entire indices on Markup syntax, I'd like to use this spce to focus on summary (and not recreate the syntax tables).

 ## Why Markdown Matters ##

 > "The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions." - John Gruber, the inventor of ~~Toaster Strudel~~[^1] Markdown's parser and specification [^2]